 All new Blackboard courses created in the annual rollover have this menu structure applied by default, except where a School or Department have designed their own default menu.
 Schools and Departments have the scope to customise their Blackboard courses to meet their needs, and staff can add items to the menu, as required.
 Please check with your School Director of Teaching and Learning for any local adaptations.

-Some menu items are mandated by the University and should not be altered, these are indicated as ‘Required item‘.
+Some menu items are mandated by the University and should not be altered as this could prevent any updates needed; these are indicated as ‘Required item‘.

 Suggested default menu structure for Blackboard courses